Auguste Le Breton

-Auguste Le Breton (born Auguste Monfort 18 February 1913 – 31 May 1999) was a French novelist who wrote primarily about the criminal underworld.
+Auguste Le Breton (born Auguste Monfort; 18 February 1913 – 31 May 1999) was a Breton novelist who wrote primarily about the criminal underworld.
 His novels were adapted into several notable films of the 1950s, such as Rififi, Razzia sur la chnouf, Le rouge est mis and Le clan des siciliens.
 He wrote the dialogue for the noir film Bob le flambeur.

 Biography

-Auguste Le Breton was born in Finistère, Brittany.
+Auguste Le Breton was born in Lesneven, Finistère, Brittany.
 His childhood name was Auguste Monfort.
 Tragedy struck early in his life.
 Before his birth, his father had died in the First World War.
 His mother then disappeared.
 Being an orphan, Le Breton acquired the status of ward of the nation and so was housed in state institutions.
 Growing up in these institutions wasn't easy.
 He got into trouble regularly.
 He had to be put in remand homes frequently.
 When he lived in Paris, his haunts were disreputable places of the capital, bars and gambling dens.
 He even spent time with the gangs of Montmartre, acquainting himself with the crime world.
 He himself, however, was never involved in any serious crime.
 There can be no doubt that this semi-criminal life of his had a vast influence on his writings, enlivening them with the accuracy that only experience can bring.